abcsds/dotfiles/README.md

 - Several other places around the web.
 I'll try to keep some documentation for specific sources in the folder corresponding to every subject or app.

 ## Dotfiles

-Dotfiles are the configuration files that define how you personalize your system.
-Cloning these can get you up and running in a new system within minutes.

 I chose [Zach Holman's dotfiles](https://github.com/holman/dotfiles) as the base of this repo for its great bootstrap script and it's topical configuration.
 Where if you want to add a specific topic for configuration you can simply add a topic directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zach Holman's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
-I also encourage you to check out his [original work]((https://github.com/holman/dotfiles/issues)

 ## Requirements